 - Women 35 to 39 – make an appointment after 6 months of unprotected sex and no conception

 - Trying to get pregnant at 40 – make an appointment after 3 months of unprotected sex and no conception

 - Come sooner if there are other issues that may make getting pregnant more difficult (irregular periods, endometriosis, prior pelvic surgery)

 Almost no one comes too early.
 Most people wait or try to get pregnant on their own for much longer than we would recommend.
 And I get that going to see a fertility doctor is a very big decision.

 Q: Why do you think people wait too long to seek fertility help?

 Dr. Roth: Trying to get pregnant is personal and intimate.
 Of course, you want to get pregnant at home, for free, without anyone else involved!
 However, it is important to keep the larger goal of having a family in mind.

 Couples should know that they aren’t the only ones who are having fertility issues.
 Infertility is very common, impacting 1 out of 8 couples.
 Many do not share their struggle, but everyone knows someone with infertility.

-To learn more or to schedule an appointment with Dr. Roth or another SGF physician, please call our New Patient Center at 1-877-971-7755 or complete our online form.
+To schedule a virtual consultation with an SGF physician, please call our New Patient Center at 1-888-761-1967 or submit this online form.